tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **February 11th**
+Morning: Didn't stream yesterday, weird.
+So just want to continue with the e2e tests today.
+Maybe get on to supporting scrollback?
+Evening: Got all the e2e tests working locally with a `--retry 1` to get a couple of the flakey tests passing.
+But tattoy::e2e::resizing fails consistently on CI 😞
+* YourInty shared the talk on the cool Amiga demo: https://www.youtube.com/watch?v=WDfrA7PE-G0

 📅 **February 9th**
 * Dom Rocks recommended Rob Scallon learning Kora: https://www.youtube.com/watch?v=PTWpoZITraE
 * Made good progress on writing actual e2e tests for Tattoy.
 Got quite stuck in the resize tests, but it's good because it's surfacing lots kinks in the Shadow Terminal code.